AlexiaChen/awesome-stars/README.md

 ## [Python](id:python)

+- [chainfeeds/RSSAggregatorforWeb3](https://github.com/chainfeeds/RSSAggregatorforWeb3) – Bootstrapping your personal Web3 info hub from more than 600 RSS Feeds.
 - [dbt-labs/dbt-core](https://github.com/dbt-labs/dbt-core) – dbt enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.
 - [microsoft/DeepSpeed](https://github.com/microsoft/DeepSpeed) – DeepSpeed is a deep learning optimization library that makes distributed training and inference easy, efficient, and effective.
 - [ethereum/consensus-specs](https://github.com/ethereum/consensus-specs) – Ethereum Proof-of-Stake Consensus Specifications